JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/10-Summary-of-Effect-Libraries.md

 ## Summary of Effect Libraries

-Since the `spago.dhall` file does not allow me to explain what each depenedency does, I've offloaded that to the table below.
+Since the `spago.dhall` file does not allow me to explain what each dependency does, I've offloaded that to the table below.
 These are not all of the Effects that exist.
 For example, I did not cover `Avar`, `Aff`, and others (see the full list on Pursuit [here](https://pursuit.purescript.org/search?q=Effect).
 Not all of the `Effects` found on there are truly `Effect`s as they might be newtypes for something else).
 Rather, they give you something to use as you learn more and more of Purescript and FP concepts:

 | Library | Included Module | Usage
 | - | - | - |